olivia3395/olivia3395.github.io/_pages/about.md

 [**What If Cinema**](https://what-if-cinema.vercel.app/)
 · [**GitHub**](https://github.com/olivia3395/What_If_Cinema)<br>

-I built **What If Cinema**, an AI storytelling app for anyone who has ever left a movie wondering: what if it ended differently?
+**What If Cinema** is an AI storytelling app for anyone who has ever left a movie wondering: what if it ended differently?
 Users can rewrite a film’s final heartbeat by inserting a new scene, changing a choice, or shifting one moment that changes everything.
 Rather than generating random fiction, it stays close to the emotional soul of the original story — preserving its tone, longing, and ache while imagining endings that feel tender, devastating, hopeful, or quietly healing.
 Not every ending needs to be undone.
 But some deserve to be imagined differently. 🎞️

 **Come try it out here:** [**What If Cinema**](https://what-if-cinema.vercel.app/).
 See the project here: [**GitHub**](https://github.com/olivia3395/What_If_Cinema).